tessercat/daoistic-book/daodejing/09/english.md

 Filling it to the brim
 isn't better than stopping.

-Polishing till it shines
+Its polish and shine
-can't make it last.
+can't last.

-A tomb full of gold and jewels, who'll keep it safe?
+In a tomb full of gold and jewels, who'll raise it then?

-Ambitious for wealth and power, you have only yourself to blame.
+It's the arrogance of wealth and privilege, and claiming it for yourself is a mistake.

 Step up and step back,
 it's the universal way.